 Our friends Adriana and Thomas had never stopped in Prague before even though they drive through the Czech Republic on their trips to Poland, so it was going to be an adventure for them as well.
 As we pulled up to our apartment my tummy was very uneasy and I was wondering if I could go the full 24 hours in Prague in December without eating because if I got sick this time there was no way I would ever return to Prague.

 We unpacked and headed up to our apartment.
 It was beautiful.
 We had a short time to find the best things to do in Prague in December.
 There was room for us all and plenty of space to spread out rather than having to all be in the same room.
 The lady that owned it had met us and was telling us that it really was the best time to visit Prague.
 I was still really nervous but I was getting excited about going out into the city and seeing some of the things I had missed out on during our last visit.
 Bring on Prague during winter.

 It was then that we had to put on our layers and head out to see what we could in a tiny amount of time.
+Make sure you have a great quality coat, non-slip boots, gloves and a beanie to go Prague sightseeing.
 So what did we think were the best places to go in Prague in winter?